Are You Marketing With the One Thing We’re ALL Drawn To?

-Why does empathy work so well in marketing?
+Why does empathy work so well in a marketing plan?
 What makes it so compelling?
 Simple.
 It’s hardwired into creation.
 The Author of The Story setup the whole thing to run along the tracks of empathy.
 The minute you have relationships in the story, there is the need for empathy.
 Empathy is the gracious ability to see life through the perspective of another.
 Again, in the Bible story, empathy happens before the Fall.
 This builds a strong case for empathy.
 Empathy is likely here to stay…forever and ever.
-So use it to frame your marketing.
-(I’ll parse the difference between framing your marketing with empathy and using empathy in your marketing in a future article.)
+So use it to frame your marketing plan.
+(I parse the difference between framing your marketing plan with empathy and using empathy in your marketing plan in the next article.)

 Bottom line: we should expect empathy to work.
 The world is tilted that way.
 There’s no point fighting it.
-There’s no need to venture down other dead ends in your marketing.
+There’s no need to venture down other dead ends in your marketing plan.
 Start here…and stay here.

 If we were to boil this all down and slap it on a bumper sticker, here’s what we’ve learned:

-Pursue genuine empathy in your marketing and people will pursue you.
+Pursue genuine empathy in your marketing plan and people will pursue you.

 The companion bumper sticker would read:

-Chase people with your unempathetic marketing and people will pass you by.
+Chase people with your unempathetic marketing plan and people will pass you by.